Simplemux/simplemux/README.md

 - **Normal**: it tries to compress the separators as much as possible.
 For that aim, some single-bit fields are used.
 - **Fast**: it sacrifices some compression on behalf or speed.
 In this case, all the separators are 3-byte long, and all have the same structure.
 Simplemux *fast* must be used in TCP *mode*.
 This is the reason: TCP is a "stream", i.e. it is no longer valid the concept "a set of multiplexed packets goes inside a muxed packet".
 Now, a TCP packet may carry part of a packet, or 2 or 3 packets.
 Therefore, the structure of all the headers MUST be the same.
-The "single protocol bit" does not make sense any more.
+The "single protocol bit" does not make sense in this case.

-Simplemux has two tunneling modes, depending on the use of Linux TUN/TAP virtual interfaces:
-- **TUN tunneling mode**: IP packets are multiplexed between the two endpoints.
-- **TAP tunneling mode**: Ethernet frames are multiplexed between the two endpoints.

 ROCH feedback messages are always sent in IP/UDP packets.